leakko/my-portfolio-CAA/README.md

     </pre>
                     </li>
                     <li>
-                        We make blue the nav items when the user hover them, or when it's the page that the user it's currently visiting (because it has no href attribute in the active item)
+                        We make blue the nav items when the user hover them, or when it's the page that the user it's currently visiting (because the active item has no href attribute)
     <pre>
         <code>
             header a:not(a[href]),